Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Movies Subtitles Corpora

 We created four sets of dialogues: (a) shame-related dialogues in Bollywood, (b) shame-related dialogues in Hollywood, (c) pride-related dialogues in Bollywood and (d) pride-related dialogues in Hollywood.
-Additionally, we also formed a control set of dialogues unrelated to \textit{shame} and \textit{pride} for both movie industries (See Table \ref{tab:data_stats} for dialogue distribution).
+Cross-cultural differences also exist in speaking styles across cultures and we thus formed a control set of dialogues unrelated to \textit{shame} and \textit{pride} for both movie industries to remove the variations in language markers owing to culture-specific speaking styles (See Table \ref{tab:data_stats} for dialogue distribution).